lukso-network/docs/docs/learn/expert-guides/key-manager/execute-relay-transactions.md

 ## Setup

 First, the transaction to be executed by a third party has to be prepared.
-This logic can be implemented:

-- **client-side** and sent to a third-party application
-- **service-side**, if the Transaction Relay Service is set up on the Universal Profile
+We will prepare an [`executeRelayCall`](../../../contracts/contracts/LSP6KeyManager/LSP6KeyManager.md#executerelaycall) transaction to be executed by a third party.
+This logic can be implemented _client-side_ and then sent to a _third-party_ application or service, such as a _Transaction Relay Service_.

 You will need the following dependencies installed: